Shahab Gordan

-Shahabeddin Gordan (شهاب گردان, born May 22, 1984) is an Iranian Football goalkeeper who plays for Foolad in the Persian Gulf Pro League and the Iran national football team.
+Shahabeddin Gordan (شهاب گردان, born 22 May 1984) is an Iranian former football goalkeeper.

 Club career

-Shahab Gordan joined Zob Ahan F.C. in 2009 after spending his entire career with F.C.
+Shahab Gordan joined Zob Ahan in 2009 after spending his entire career with F.C.
 Aboomoslem.
-Since he joined Zob Ahan F.C., he has been first-choice goalkeeper, he played almost every match in the IPL, and his performance helped to secure 2nd place on the 2009–10 IPL.
-Shahab Gordan also played every match in the 2010 Asian Champions League and made very important saves to lead Zob Ahan F.C. to the ACL final, including saving a penalty from Christian Wilhelmsson, against Saudi power-house Al-Hilal in the semi-finals.
+Since he joined Zob Ahan, he has been first-choice goalkeeper, he played almost every match in the IPL, and his performance helped to secure 2nd place on the 2009–10 IPL.
+Shahab Gordan also played every match in the 2010 Asian Champions League and made very important saves to lead Zob Ahan to the ACL final, including saving a penalty from Christian Wilhelmsson, against Saudi power-house Al-Hilal in the semi-finals.
 He signed a one-year contract with Persepolis in 2012.
 In the end of the 2012 season, Shahab signed with Iranian champions Sepahan, as he only played 5 games while representing Persepolis.

 Club career statistics

 International career

-Shahab Gordan's recent performances while in Zob Ahan F.C. goal, impressed many Team Melli fans, which made Iran national team coach Afshin Ghotbi calling him to the national team.
+Shahab Gordan's recent performances while in Zob Ahan goal, impressed many Team Melli fans, which made Iran national team coach Afshin Ghotbi calling him to the national team.
 Shahab is a member of the Iran national team.
 He made his debut on 19 January 2011, in a 2011 AFC Asian Cup match against United Arab Emirates.
 He was one of the 23 players in the Iran national team in the 2011 AFC Asian Cup.
 He is usually second choice goalkeeper behind Mehdi Rahmati.